Last Updated: June 22, 2026

 Buying power has always been figuratively in customers’ hands, but now it’s literally.

-With the rise of integrated shopping experiences such as TikTok Shop and Instagram Ads, social commerce is an emerging force too; estimates show that sales through social networks will reach over 17% of total online sales in 2025.
+With the rise of integrated shopping experiences such as TikTok Shop and Instagram Ads, social commerce is an emerging force too; EMARKETER projects U.S. social commerce sales will surpass $100 billion in 2026.

-The average daily screen time spent on social media is now up to 2 and a half hours, which means more moments to command attention and be responsive to customer questions in DMs and comments.
+The average daily screen time spent on social media is rising, which means more moments to command attention and be responsive to customer questions in DMs and comments.
+DataReportal reports that online adults spend more than 2.5 hours per day across social and video-centric platforms, totaling 18 hours and 36 minutes per week.

 The browsing process should feel effortless, accessible, and consistent across all channels.
-To effectively promote products, include eye-catching images, clear and concise descriptions, and transparent shipping speeds.
+To effectively promote products, include eye-catching images, clear, concise descriptions, and transparent shipping times.

 As consumers cross the virtual finish line, mobile-friendly checkout flows are key.
 Avoid extra steps and integrate easily clickable payment options such as Apple Pay.